Great saphenous vein: Use in cardiovascular procedures

-Removal of the saphenous vein will not hinder normal circulation in the leg.
+Removal of the saphenous vein will not materially hinder normal circulation in the leg.
 The blood that previously flowed through the saphenous vein will change its course of travel.
 This is known as collateral circulation.

-The saphenous nerve is a branch of the femoral nerve that runs with the great saphenous vein and can be damaged in surgery on the vein.
+The saphenous nerve that runs with the upper part of the great saphenous vein is a branch of the femoral nerve.
+It can be damaged in surgery on the vein.

 Use in emergency medicine

 When emergency resuscitation with fluids is necessary, and standard intravenous access cannot be achieved due to venous collapse, saphenous vein cutdown may be utilized.

 Etymology

-The terms "saphaina" (Greek, meaning "manifest", "to be clearly seen") and "safoon" (Hebrew, "שָׂפוּן" meaning "hidden/covered") as well as "safin" (Arabic, "صَافِن" meaning "deep/embedded") have been claimed as the origin for the word "saphenous".
+The terms "saphaina" (Greek, meaning "manifest", "to be clearly seen") as well as "safin" (Arabic, "صَافِن" meaning "deep/embedded") have been claimed as the origin for the word "saphenous".